EdD, University of Washington

 Teacher Education, California State University–Northridge

 BA, Pitzer College

-Through 2011, Dr. Smith served as the principal investigator of Special Education Faculty Needs Assessment (SEFNA) project.
-The four-year study funded by OSEP to CGU determined that the nation does not have the capacity to prepare a sufficient number of new, highly effective teachers to work with students with disabilities.
-It also found that the nation is facing an unprecedented rate of special education faculty attrition in the upcoming five years at a rate of 20% nationally.
-Doctoral programs that produce the next generation of college faculty and research will experience and even greater turnover, losing up to 2/3 of their special education faculty due to retirement alone.
-The complete final report and various summaries are available at www.cgu.edu/sefna.
+From 2007-2011, Dr. Smith served as the principal investigator of Special Education Faculty Needs Assessment (SEFNA) project.
+The four-year study funded by OSEP to CGU determined that the nation does not have the capacity to prepare a sufficient number of new, highly effective teachers to work with students with disabilities because of a special education faculty shortage.

-Dr. Smith has authored 12 major textbooks, including the first interactive introduction to special education e-text, Contemporary Special Education: New Horizons, released by Pearson Publishing in April of 2013.
-In addition, she authored the best selling introduction to special education text, Introduction to Special Education: Making a Difference, which is in its 7th edition, and is available in Spanish, Polish, Portuguese, and Mandarin Chinese.
+In addition to the 12 major textbooks published, two additional texts are in production with one to be released in 2016 and the other in 2017.
+Her texts include: Contemporary Special Education: New Horizons (an interactive e-text released by Pearson Publishing in April of 2013); Introduction to Special Education: Making a Difference, which is in its 7th edition, and is available in Spanish, Polish, Portuguese, and Mandarin Chinese); and Teaching Students with Special Needs in Inclusive Classrooms.
 She has written over 31 chapters and book supplements, 60 refereed articles and report, as well as many instructional materials for children.
 Since 1984, Deb has served on the Board of Trustees for Pitzer College, Claremont Colleges, and was recognized as a Life Trustee in 2003.